nberger/ring-logger/README.md

 The logging backend is pluggable, and defaults to clojure.tools.logging if none is given.

-This is ALPHA software; the internals and API can change at any time.
+This is beta-level software.
+A number of people are using it in the wild.
+API changes are unlikely at this point.
+Bugs are possible.
 Pull requests are welcome!

 Usage
 -----